xDivisionByZerox/faker-webpack-test/README.md

 This repository is an example of how to integrate @faker-js/faker >= 7 with webpack < 5.

-The [index.html](index.html) file at the root of the project is just there to somewhat show you that you generate a useable source file.

-# Reproduction
+# prerequisite

-You can ensure that this setup works by cloning the repo:
+You should cloning the repo:

 ```bash
 git clone https://github.com/xDivisionByZerox/faker-webpack-test.git
 ```

-After that, move into the project directory:
+Move into the project directory:

 ```bash
 cd faker-webpack-test